MenuClose

 Bipolar Disorder

 At Northpoint Seattle, we have a designated bipolar disorder treatment center where you can learn how to identify, manage, and perhaps overcome bipolar symptoms.
+Learn more about our bipolar disorder treatment program—and other mental health treatment programs that are part of our dual diagnosis services—by contacting our team online or calling 888.483.6031 today.

 What Is Bipolar Disorder?

 Sudden and fluctuating moods and emotional states often affect thinking, judgment, behavior, and daily function.
 The individual is full of energy or very irritable when in a manic state.
 They may also experience depression and suicidal thoughts.
-Having bipolar disorder can cause conflict at work, home, and romantic relationships.
+Having bipolar disorder can cause conflict at work, at home, and in romantic relationships.

 There is no way to prevent bipolar disorder.
 There’s also no current cure for it.
 Nevertheless, treatment can prevent manic and depressive episodes and reduce their frequency and intensity.